OpenTechStrategies/torque-sites/competitions/template/README.md

     - Will usually involve copying from another competition
     - Add the columns from `<DATADIR>/$SHORTNAME/tdcconfig/AllColumns`
     - Add the proposals from `<DATADIR>/$SHORTNAME/tdcconfig/AllProposals`
+25. Add to Global View
-25. Complete the checklist below
+26. Complete the checklist below

 ## Post-installation checklist for new competition instances